Pekka Leppaluoto's Vintage PC Collection

 Our Commodore PC 10-II running Simcity in 1990

-"Our first IBM PC compatible was this model with a RLL hard disk drive in the second drive bay instead of the 2nd floppy drive.
+"Our first IBM PC compatible was this same model.
+Later it god upgraded with a hard disk drive in the second drive bay.
 This one is unlikely to be the actual one but I have very fond memories of this model.
-The Commodore Advanced Graphics Adapter (an OEM'ed ATI GS card) is a versatile gem with its 16 color support in higher resolutions and CGA emulation mode on a monochrome monitor.
-Planning to populate the 2nd drive bay with another Chinon or a RLL/MFM HDD with a black front panel."
+The Commodore Advanced Graphics Adapter (an OEM'ed ATI GS card) is a versatile gem with its 16 color support in higher resolutions and CGA emulation mode on a monochrome monitor."

 "I did briefly own an uncommon model, a PC 10-S for a while but sold that along with some accessories from our original PC 10-II some years back."